The Generalization Ridge: Information Flow in Natural Language Generation

 \textit{Synthetic Arithmetic Dataset Construction.} We construct a synthetic dataset to separate signal learning from noise memorization.
 Each input is a sequence of 10 elements, where the signal follows an arithmetic progression modulo $K$, computed as $s_t = (s_0 + t \cdot d) \bmod K$ with $s_0 \in [0, K{-}1]$ and $d \in [1, K{-}1]$.
 Each element takes the form \texttt{S\{signal\}\_N\{noise\}}, where noise is sampled from $\mathcal{U}_\text{int}(0, \texttt{noise\_range-1})$ ($\mathcal{U}_\text{int}$ denotes the uniform distribution).
 The model is trained to predict the signal value of the final (10th) element using the preceding elements as input context.
 For example, with $K = 5$, $s_0 = 1$, and $d = 2$, a sample input might be \texttt{S1\_N42 S3\_N77...S2\_N37}, with the target signal being \texttt{4}.
 By varying $K$, we can induce structured distribution shifts.

-\section{Generalization Ridge: Layer-wise Mutual Information Training Dynamics}
+\section{Generalization Ridge: layer-wise mutual information training dynamics}

-Understanding how layers encode task-relevant information is key to uncovering the internal mechanisms that support generalization in deep language models.
-In this section, we trace the evolution of two complementary forms of mutual information—\textit{Predictive Information} and \textit{Incremental Information Gain}—across transformer depth and training time, revealing a consistent structure in information flow and highlighting the generalization–memorization trade-off.
+Understanding how layers encode task-relevant information is key to uncovering the internal mechanisms that support generalization in language models.
+In this section, we trace the evolution of two complementary forms of mutual information—\textit{Predictive Information} and \textit{Incremental Information Gain}—across transformer depth and training time, revealing a structure in information flow and highlighting the generalization–memorization trade-off.